pmerson/architecture-view-template/README.md

 ### Usage guidelines and suggestions
- - Document your software architecture in multiple views
+ - Document your software architecture in multiple views:
    - Views that focus on code (layers, modules and submodules, dependencies, etc.)
    - Views that show the system at runtime
    - Views that describe deployment and runtime infrastructure
    - Domain model
    - Etc.
- - Name the views based on what they show, using terms the team is familiar with
+ - Name the views based on what they show, using terms the team is familiar with.
- - Document a view *iff* it brings value to the dev team or other stakeholders
+ - Document a view *iff* it brings value to the dev team or other stakeholders.
  - There's no need to fill up all sections of the view template.
     - Use **N/A** for sections you will not fill up.
     - Use **TO-DO** or **TBD** for sections you will work on later.